polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 The SD card should have a GUID Partition Table (GPT) rather than a Master Boot Record (MBR) without any partitions defined.

 ### Programming an Image for the First Time
-To automatically partition and format your SD card, in the top level of mpfs-linux-sdk, type:
+To automatically partition and format your SD card, in the top level of polarfire-soc-buildroot-sdk, type:
 ```
 $ sudo make DISK=/dev/sdX format-boot-loader
 ```